Shopping for BBQ Gear? Start Here!

 ancho lime grilled chicken thighs on a white plate with fresh cilantro

 This recipe delivers big on flavor while balancing smoke, spice, and acidity so that the chicken still tastes like chicken.
 Ground ancho chile brings warmth and depth without aggressive heat, and the lime cuts through the richness of chicken skin.
-Cooked over a controlled two-zone fire, the thighs render their fat properly and pick up just enough char to make the flavors pop.
+Cooked over a controlled two-zone fire, grilled chicken thighs render their fat properly and pick up just enough char to make the flavors pop.
 This is straightforward barbecue built on good heat management and balanced seasoning.

-Grilled Chicken Thigh FAQs
+Grilled Chicken Thighs FAQs

 How long should you marinate chicken thighs?